2i2c-org/docs/about/service/comparison.md

 Updates
 : Dependent on the platform.
 Most SaaS providers do a reasonable job of staying up to date with modern data and cloud workflows, though they tend to include new features in the form of custom or proprietary workflows.

-## Bottom line

-There is a large ecosystem of vendors and services available for interactive data science.
-2i2c believes that interactive computing is emerging as the vital medium for communications in research and education communities.
-As a result, we suggest that universities and research communities should build atop non-proprietary tools and commit to services that are vendor-agnostic and respect your [Right to Replicate your infrastructure](https://2i2c.org/right-to-replicate).
-You should think about the constraints and principles that you'd like your infrastructure to follow, and choose the right approach for your organization.